-The ERO and the Principal Admin Officer now attend regular meetings with other ERO colleagues and the Electoral Commission as part of an electoral registration communications and outreach network.
+The ERO and the Principal Admin Officer attend regular meetings with other ERO colleagues and the Electoral Commission as part of an electoral registration communications and outreach network.
 One of the principal aims in attending these meetings is to develop best practice in how to engage with underrepresented groups, put relevant information into the consciousness of electors and to learn from the experiences of others.
-The introduction of Voter ID has been a focus for the ERO this year as it will be required at the forthcoming general election.
+The introduction of Voter ID was a focus for the ERO during the year as it was required to be shown when voting in person at the 2024 general election.

 The online voting information page on the Board's website continues to be updated so users can easily access information or application forms for the service or action that they require.

-This was particularly important during 2023/24 due to the changes brought in by the Elections Act 2022.
+This was particularly important again during 2024/25 due to the changes brought in by the Elections Act 2022.

 The Board's performance management framework is reviewed regularly to drive continuous improvement and ensure effective monitoring of progress and outcomes against stated objectives.
-Reporting arrangements include regular updates to the Board, the Electoral Commission, the Electoral Management Board, the Cabinet Office, the Scottish Government, and online publication of annual performance reports.
+Reporting arrangements include regular updates to the Board, the Electoral Commission, the Electoral Management Board for Scotland, the Scottish Government, and online publication of annual performance reports.